 First, though, let’s dispel some of those concerns.

-All told, we’ll likely spend more time explaining previously-implicit assumptions in our own logic than in learning the semantics of the type system itself.
+All told, we’ll likely spend more time addressing previously-implicit assumptions we’ve imposed on ourselves than in learning the semantics of the language.

-Even serious future traction behind something like Reason or Dart won’t diminish our investment in TypeScript.
-Remember: we aren’t chasing diminishing returns from the latest and greatest—we’re just chasing a significant advantage over the technology we use today.
+Even a future shift towards purpose-built languages like Reason or Dart won’t diminish our investment in TypeScript.
+Remember: we aren’t chasing diminishing returns from whatever’s latest and greatest—we’re just chasing a significant advantage over the technology we use today.

-The point of static typing is to constrain variables in ways that make their behavior easier to understand.
+The point of static typing is to make a program easier for both people and machines to understand.
 It isn’t to spend extra time dreaming up type definitions or annotating existing logic—the less of that, the better.
 TypeScript’s compiler is in any event quite capable of inferring many of the well-intentioned-but-redundant details we might try to provide, and goes to lengths to reduce boilerplate added by the type system.

 The compiler isn’t our only audience, either.
-The time we do invest annotating code will also payoff through evergreen, compiler-enforced documentation—making it easier for our team to collaborate and reason about each other’s work—and via much-improved autocompletion and refactoring within our IDEs.
+In many cases, type annotations may replace the documentation we’re maintaining by hand.
+They’ll make it easier for our team to collaborate and reason about each other’s work—and improve autocompletion and refactoring support within our IDEs.
 Plus, we’ll be able to save writing unit tests just to see if things run.
 TypeScript won’t verify our business logic, but it can at least ensure it falls within the ordinary constraints.

 It still takes time to add types, yes, but we can consider it an upfront payment against “learnings” downstream.
 By forcing us to consider our design (and grapple with inconsistencies) at compile time, TypeScript can preempt issues that we’d otherwise only discover in production.